 How to Create a Culture Focused on Food Safety

-Food safety is a critically important tenet to the part packaging plays in the grocery supply chain.
+Food safety is a critically important tenet to the part packaging plays in the grocery supply chain and building a culture focused on food safety can help.
 Producers need to know that the food they place in containers will be kept safe from recall, retailers need to trust that the food they receive is safe to put on shelves, and most of all, consumers need to know that the food they purchase for themselves and their families will nourish and not harm.
 According to a 2012 study by FMI and GMA, the average direct costs for food companies during a recall is $10M dollars.
 This cost only increases as the size of the business increases.

 As the leading reusable packaging supplier in North America, every Tosca team member knows how critical food safety is.
 That is why we have built an entire culture around food safety and work daily to improve it.